 Topics

-To assist this process of development for the engineering systems design research community, the organizers of DESIGN are proposing core areas for the conference as described below.
-It is required explicitly from all contributors to show how they are contributing to the emerged communities of researchers within these areas.
+To assist the development of the engineering systems design research community, the organizers of DESIGN propose the following core areas for the conference.
+All contributors are explicitly required to demonstrate how their work contributes to the emerging research communities in these areas.

 1